traefik/traefik/docs/configuration/api.md

 ### Address / Port

-You can defined a custom address/port like that:
+You can define a custom address/port like this:

 ```toml
 defaultEntryPoints = ["http"]